Close Menu

 • Damage to the blood vessels: Carbon monoxide can damage the blood vessels, leading to an increased risk of heart attack and stroke.

 Tobacco may be used for pleasure or relaxation, but it seriously affects one’s health.
-Excessive use of it can prove to be bad for health.
+Excessive use of it can be harmful to health.

 Long term effects of Tobacco

-• Smoking can result in chronic lung disease.
+• Smoking can result in chronic lung disease, including emphysema and chronic obstructive pulmonary disease (COPD).

 • Use of tobacco can cause coronary heart disease.